goldbergyoni/nodebestpractices/sections/docker/avoid-build-time-secrets.md

 COPY --from=build /dist /dist
 CMD ["node","index.js"]

-# The ARG and .npmrc won't appear in the final image, but can be found in the Docker daemon un-tagged images list - make sure to delete those
+# The ARG and .npmrc won't appear in the final image but can be found in the Docker daemon un-tagged images list - make sure to delete those
 ```

 </details>